tophf/autopagerize/README.md

 ### A fork of [Autopagerize for Chrome](https://github.com/swdyh/autopagerize_for_chrome)

 <img align="right" src="https://i.imgur.com/6wWETeo.png">

 Fully reworked to reduce memory consumption and increase performance:

-* the background page now auto-unloads when inactive
+* inactivity timeout of the background script is configurable, so you can choose a shorter timeout to conserve memory (~35MB) or a longer timeout to conserve CPU due to a faster checking of URL regexps (from half a second right after start to just a few milliseconds in subsequent checks).
+* visited URL's rules are cached in IndexedDB to avoid re-checking thousands of rules
+* simple URL regexps are converted to the much faster literal string checks
+* the data is stored as-is in IndexedDB
 * the content script is added to a web page only if its URL has a matching rule
 * the content script unregisters all of its listeners when there are no more pages to load according to the paging rules - and thus it gets removed by the garbage collector (several megabytes per each tab)
-* when disabling the extension via the On/Off command all content scripts are fully unloaded
+* the content script is unloaded when the extension is toggled via the On/Off command
-* the URL matching regexps are cached upon each run of the background page so subsequent checks during the run are almost 100 times faster and take just a few milliseconds (the background page unloads after approximately five seconds of no navigation activity)
-* IndexedDB is used to store the data objects directly whereas the previously used localStorage serialized them into a string
-* Simple one-time messaging and in-place code execution is used when needed instead of the persistent communication ports that were created for all the browser tabs
+* simple one-time messaging is used to avoid persisting the ports for all tabs

 ### Differences to the original: